LightersWang/LightersWang.github.io/_pages/about.md

 News
 ======
-- \[2024.05\] Our survey paper __A comprehensive survey on deep active learning and its applications in medical image analysis__ is accepted by [Medical Image Analysis](https://www.sciencedirect.com/science/article/pii/S1361841524001269#b178)!
+- \[2024.05\] Our survey paper __A comprehensive survey on deep active learning in medical image analysis__ is accepted by [Medical Image Analysis](https://www.sciencedirect.com/science/article/pii/S1361841524001269#b178)!
 See [here](https://github.com/LightersWang/Awesome-Active-Learning-for-Medical-Image-Analysis) for the accompanying paper list and source code!

 - \[2024.05\] I served as a reviewer of MICCAI 2024 and MM 2024.